Hey, remember the episode of “Fixer Upper” when Chip and Joanna Gaines moved that tiny shotgun house to a new location and gave it a major makeover?

 As seen on Fixer Upper this is the Shotgun House!
 GREAT location within walking distance to The Magnolia Market and the Silos and many local restaurants and shops.
 Just across the highway from McLane Stadium.
 Perfect retreat for that dedicated Baylor alumni.
 Great rental income.
 All contents are included (except the Air Streams on property).

-For more photos and information about the tiny shotgun house, check the Sotheby’s listing and HGTV’s “Fixer Upper” page.
+2019 UPDATE: Sorry, they asked me to remove the listing photos, but you can see them in the listing and on HGTV’s “Fixer Upper” page.
+Photos via Rachel Whyte.
 Hooked on HGTV?
 Click here to see all my posts about “Fixer Upper,” “Home Town,” and more! 🙂